MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Compare-Object.md

 The `Compare-Object` cmdlet compares two sets of objects.
 One set of objects is the **reference**, and the other set of objects is the **difference**.

+Normally, the objects in both sets are *sorted first*, and then *converted to strings*, if they are not strings already.
+The objects are then compared as strings.
+This is true even for Process objects.
+There are some rare exceptions, like DateTime objects (output by Get-Date), that could be compared in a different way.
+The properties of the objects are not looked at for comparison, unless the -Property parameter is used.

+If the -Property parameter is used, the properties given will be used for comparison.

 The result of the comparison indicates whether a property value appeared only in the **reference** object (`<=`) or only in the **difference** object (`=>`).
 If the **IncludeEqual** parameter is used, (`==`) indicates the value is in both objects.